flutter/website/src/docs/development/ui/advanced/focus.md

 ## Glossary

 Below are terms, as Flutter uses them, for elements of the focus system.
-The various classes that implement some of these concepts will be introduced below.
+The various classes that implement some of these concepts are introduced below.

  - **Focus tree** - A tree of focus nodes that typically sparsely mirrors the widget tree, representing all the widgets that can receive focus.